nexiality/documentation/tipsandtricks/IntegratingNexialWithEmail.md

 ### Combining to Improve Flexibility
 It is important to note that it is entirely possible to mix up the above 3 techniques to improve flexibiltiy.
 For example, one might have a series of scripts configured to send email notification to `email_1` and `email_2`, but when these scripts are executed in the Jenkins environment, email notification should be sent to `email_3` and `email_4`.
-There wouldn't be a need to modify existing scripts or `project.properties`.
+There would not be a need to modify existing scripts or `project.properties`.
 Instead, one can specify the new email recipients via System variable, like this:

 ```bash
 export JAVA_OPT=-Dnexial.mailTo=<email_3,email_4>